 - Health Insurance Information:

-- The Human Resources Benefits Specialist sends an email out to the fellows in August that includes CT Partnership Plan (CTPP) coverage information and instructions to submit your election to enroll/waive.
+- The Human Resources Benefits Specialist sends an email out to the fellows in late August that includes CT Partnership Plan (CTPP) coverage information and instructions to submit your election to enroll/waive.

 - Health insurance will be active as of September 1st of the year in which you enroll.